KhalidSAlharthy/Autonomous-Obstacle-Avoidance-Car-using-Arduino/README.md

 | Jumper Wires / Chassis    | Standard car frame and wiring               |

 # How It Works
-1- The servo motor sweeps the ultrasonic sensor from side to side.
+1-The servo motor sweeps the ultrasonic sensor from side to side.

-2- The sensor checks for obstacles in front, left, and right directions.
+2-The sensor checks for obstacles in front, left, and right directions.

-3- Based on the distance, the Arduino:
+3-Based on the distance, the Arduino:

--Moves forward if the path is clear.
+- Moves forward if the path is clear.

--Turns left or right if an obstacle is ahead.
+- Turns left or right if an obstacle is ahead.

--Stops if no clear path is found.
+- Stops if no clear path is found.

 # Code Overview